opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 The operator allows you to install and enable the Aiven monitoring plugin for OpenSearch on your cluster as a built-in feature (https://github.com/aiven/prometheus-exporter-plugin-for-opensearch)
 That feature needs internet connectivity to download the plugin. if you are working in a restricted environment, please download the plugin zip for your cluster version (example for 2.3.0: https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/2.3.0.0/prometheus-exporter-2.3.0.0.zip) and provide it at a location the operator can reach.
-Configure that URL as `pluginURL` in the monitoring config. after that please insert the new URL under pluginUrl key, notice that the Plugin that you are using will have to match the OpenSearch cluster version that you are running.
+Configure that URL as `pluginURL` in the monitoring config.
-By the default the Monitoring user will use admin OpenSearch user, in case you want to use another user, please provide it under the 'monitoringUser' filed.
+By default the Opensearch admin user will be used to access the monitoring API.
+If you want to use a separate user with limited permissions you need to create that user using either of the following options:
+1) Create new applicative User using OpenSearch API/UI, create new secret with 'username':'password' keys and provide that secret name under monitoringUserSecret.
+2) Use Our OpenSearchUser CRD and provide the secret under monitoringUserSecret.
 ```yaml
 apiVersion: opensearch.opster.io/v1
 kind: OpenSearchCluster